HEADS-project/training/README.md

 The recommended way to run the tutorials is to install the HEADS IDE.

 - [Download HEADS IDE](http://coreff5.istic.univ-rennes1.fr/jenkins/job/headside/ws/products/target/products/) that correspond to your environment (OS + 32/64 bits)
+- Alternatively, download the [minimal HEADS IDE](http://coreff5.istic.univ-rennes1.fr/jenkins/job/headside/ws/products.minimal/target/products/), which only contains the HEADS technology without too much other features (which you can install by yourself if you need them)
 - Unzip the archive
 - Run the eclipse(.exe) binary